 What is a Summerhouse and its uses?

 Your summerhouse is there to enjoy, either by yourself or with friends and family.
-The PERFECT time to use it is Summer, but that’s not to say you can’t use it in Spring or Autumn.
-However, you’re probably not going to use your Summerhouse 24/7, 365 days a year.
-There’s nothing inherently wrong with doing so (and the blog above covers this exact topic!) but for most people, it’s a place to relax.
-And sadly we can’t relax all day, every day.
+The PERFECT time to use it is summer, but that’s not to say you can’t use it in spring or autumn.
+However, your summerhouse isn’t designed for 24/7, 365 days a year use.
+As the definition says, it’s a place to relax.
+And most of us can’t relax all day, every day.

-So, whilst you can use it for working, your Summerhouse is mainly a space to unwind, and escape those stresses of life.
+Your Summerhouse is mainly a space to unwind and escape the stresses of life.

 Warm weather is when your Summerhouse is at its happiest.
 There’s nothing it loves more than warm air seeping through the timber with the doors and windows open.

-As you can see, the Summerhouses are built with a single skin.
-So in Summer, they are ROASTING hot, but a little chilly when cold.
+As you can see, summerhouses are built with a single skin.
+So in summer, they are ROASTING hot but pretty chilly when cold.
 After all, the only thing that separates you when the outdoors is 19mm Scandinavian Redwood; it can only keep you so cosy.

 What is a Garden Room and its uses?

-A Garden Room is a place to spend a great deal of time.
+You can spend all the time you like in a Garden Room.
 Whether it’s for work, rest, or play, the Garden Room does it all.

-Home Offices, Gyms, a Games Room.
+Home Offices, Gyms, Games Rooms.
 We’ve seen it all.
 They’re amazing buildings and completely transformative to your garden, and your home.

 These buildings are ready for use 365 days a year, and that’s no joke.
-With its 5-tier wall specification and full lining and insulation, these things are behemoths.
-It doesn’t matter if you’re working the 9 – 5 in January or you have the family round for dinner in July.
+Whether you choose from our Under 12m2 range or our custom Blackstone Garden Rooms, you’re all set whatever the weather.
+It doesn’t matter if you’re working the 9-5 in January or you have the family round for dinner in July.
 Garden rooms are built to make it all possible.

 Hot in the Winter, cool in the Summer.
 It’s got it all. ✅